prasadrenukdas/wawa-jr/README.md

 * `yarn` 1.3.2
 * `node` 9

-You can also install the `react-native-cli`, but it's not necessary and you can use `npx react-native` relative to this project instead.
+> You can also install the `react-native-cli`, but it's not necessary and you can use `yarn react-native` relative to this project instead.
+This documentation will refer to all commands run using the command name.
+If you don't have the command globally installed, using `yarn <command>` or `npx command` should do the same thing in most cases.
+> For Example if you don't have `react-native` on your path and the docs tell you to do `react-native start` you can replace it with `yarn react-native start`.
+In some cases, `yarn` _is_ the base command.

+You can create a base project by cloning this or by using `react-native init` and copying over the relevant content / files that you need.
+Copying the boilerplate is recommended at this time.

 Once you have your base project, run `yarn install`.

 Update `app.json` as needed to reflect your app name and other meta information.

+You will also have to update `index.js` to register the correct app name.

 Now remove the `ios` and `android` directories.
-Run `npx react-native eject` to recreate them with your settings.
+Run `react-native eject` to recreate them with your settings.

 Note the changes to `ios/$PROJECT/AppDelegate.m`: